 Re-imagining Business-led IT

-There was another interesting finding in the KPMG / Harvey Nash survey: over 40% of the companies that allowed the lines-of-business to make their own technology decisions, did so without any direct involvement from IT.
+There was another interesting finding in the KPMG / Harvey Nash survey: over 40% of the companies that allowed the lines-of-business, or business operations, to make their own technology decisions, did so without any direct involvement from IT.

 Herein lies the problem.
 Business-led IT will always be unappealing if it’s shorthand for cutting out central IT.
 It’s also not in anyone’s interests to cut out central IT.
-The lines-of-business aren’t going to have technical expertise or the benefit of insight to the organization-wide technology landscape.
+The business unit leaders aren’t going to have technical expertise or the benefit of insight to the organization-wide technology landscape.

 We believe there is a middle way.
 IT should be the framers; setting the overall structure and policies, but allowing the lines-of-business to make decisions within this framework.
 This allows technology decisions to be ‘business-led’ but with the right amount of oversight and guidance from the IT experts.
 Business-led, IT shaped.